 But even though I am not a fan of something that needs to be done every single day that doesn’t stop me from geeking out over a new recipe or cookbook.

-And maybe that is why I have a nice collection of recipes in just about every format known to woman (or man).
+And maybe that is why I have a nice collection of recipes in just about every format known to women.

 Then there is the size.

-A recipe takes up so little room, there really is no harm in having so many.
+A recipe takes up so little room; there is no harm in having so many.
 Right?
-Well, that all depends.
-If so many for you is just a few pages, then no there isn’t.
-But if your collection can fill several plastic totes, then yes you may want to pare things down into a more reasonable pile.
+If your collection can fill several plastic totes, then yes, you may want to pare things down into a more reasonable pile.